fac/tom_queue/README.md

 - high priority;
 - deferred queue (more on that later);

-You can specify what priority should the job have.
+You can explicitly set a priority for a job.

-While code in `TomQueue::DelayedJob::Job#tomqueue_publish` runs within the app, Delayed::Job workers run repeatedly run `TomQueue::DelayedJob::Job#reserve` method.
+While code in `TomQueue::DelayedJob::Job#tomqueue_publish` runs within the app, Delayed::Job workers repeatedly run `TomQueue::DelayedJob::Job#reserve` method.
 This method implements the main process of acquiring a job from the RabbitMQ queue.

-In a nutshell it checks if there's a job available in all 4 priority queues (from high to bulk).
-If there's a job to run, it gets a message from the queue, gets job if from the message and then **retrieves the job from the DB** by id.
+In a nutshell it checks if there's a job available in all 4 priority queues (in order from high to bulk).
+If there's a job to run, it gets a message from the queue, gets job id from the message and then **retrieves the job from the DB** by id.

 If there're no jobs, worker waits until one comes.